-There’s never been a bigger choice of mattresses, from pocket sprung to gel mattresses, and no matter what your budget or the type of mattress you’re after, there’s one out there that’s perfect for you.
-Our mattress type guide will cover the most common, including everything from the most cost-effective to the best mattress for bad back pain.
+There’s never ben a bigger choice of mattresses, from pocket sprung to gel mattresses.
+No matter what your budget or the type of mattress you’re after, there’s one out there that’s perfect for you.
+Our mattress type guide will cover the most common mattress options.
+This includes everything from the most cost-effective to the best mattress for bad back pain.

-Open coil (also known as ‘sprung’) is another low-cost choice, with unpocketed springs creating an interlocked matrix within a fabric cover.
+Open coil (also known as ‘sprung’) is another low-cost choice.
+It features unpocketed springs, creating an interlocked matrix within a fabric cover.
 It’s notoriously good for providing firm support, and is a traditional choice.

 Latex is a mid-price choice that offers exceptional comfort and is hypoallergenic.
-More responsive than foam, it commands a higher price.
+It is more responsive than foam, but it commands a higher price.

-Memory foam shapes itself to the contours of a sleeper’s body, making it comfortable and responsive, distributing body weight evenly across the entire surface.
+Memory foam shapes itself to the contours of a sleeper’s body, making it comfortable and responsive.
+It distributes body weight evenly across the entire surface.

-Medical grade foam also responds to the sleeper’s weight and shape but, unlike memory foam, it does not require body heat for the mattress surface to soften.
+Medical grade foam also responds to the sleeper’s weight and shape.
+Unlike memory foam though, it does not require body heat for the mattress surface to soften.
 This means it provides immediate comfort and support to help you maintain a neutral position for proper spinal alignment.

 Hybrid mattresses combine two support systems to create a comfortable and healthy sleep surface.
-Memory foam is often used as a ‘topper’, above springs, to offer a firm yet snuggly mattress.
-Pillow top mattresses are very similar in construction, with a comfort top layer added to a normal mattress below.
+Often, memory foam comes in the form of a ‘topper’, above springs, to offer a firm yet snuggly mattress.
+Pillow top mattresses are very similar in construction.
+They have a comfort top layer added to a normal mattress below.

 Pocket sprung is widely regarded as one of the best mattress options in terms of support and quality construction.
-Individual coils are housed inside a fabric pocket, making them respond individually to body pressure, as oppose to as a whole, like open-coil varieties.
-This is a costlier construction method and is usually reflected in the price.
+Individual coils are housed inside a fabric pocket, making them respond individually to body pressure.
+This is as opposed to responding to an individual as a whole, like open-coil varieties.
+This is a costlier construction method and the price usually reflects this.

 Layered pocket springs are two or more stacked rows of springs for extra support and bounce and are usually very expensive.

 Now you know what goes into the making of a mattress, let’s take a look at some of the best options currently on the market.
-We’ve also broken up our mattress buying guide into three clearly defined price brackets, so you can find the best one for your budget.
+We’ve also broken up our mattress buying guide into three clearly defined price brackets.
+This way, you can easily find the best one for your budget.

 For this price, we will be looking at what £100-£750 gets you in terms of the best cheap mattress.
-Don’t get caught up with the word ‘cheap’ – manufacturers have a duty of care to produce comfortable, supportive and well-made mattresses for every budget, and you can definitely find some good-value options, such as the following:
+Don’t get caught up with the word ‘cheap’.
+Manufacturers have a duty of care to produce supportive and well-made mattresses for every budget.
+This means you can definitely find some good-value options, such as the following:

-Featuring a 24cm thick open-coil, twin-sided design, this mattress is cost-effective and offers excellent longevity, as well as comfort and support.
+Featuring a 24cm thick open-coil, twin-sided design, this mattress is cost-effective.
+It also offers excellent longevity, as well as comfort and support.
 A five-year warranty adds extra peace of mind and you can choose from three sizes: single, double and king.

 This twin sided mattress features a framed 12.5-gauge spring unit and multiple filings.
-Finished with a high loft micro quilted damask top and side stitched effect border, it is an affordable option which provides a firm feel for complete support.
+It is finished with a high loft micro quilted damask top and side stitched effect border.
+This is also an affordable option which provides a firm feel for complete support.

 The Alder Wool Deluxe mattress adapts to your body thanks to its PostureTech core supporting spring system with smart fibres.
 Its zoned construction includes a mixture of layers, such as foam, wool and polyester, to deliver a delightful night’s sleep.

-The answer to peaceful slumber, the Uno Platinum Revive is a memory foam mattress with ergonomic profiling for alleviation from aches and pains.
-It’s low maintenance, with no turn required, and boasts adaptive technology with an anti-microbial treatment for a clean mattress that keeps you feeling cool, dry and supported.
+The Uno Platinum Revive is the answer to peaceful slumber.
+This memory foam mattress has ergonomic profiling for alleviation from aches and pains.
+It’s low maintenance, with no turn required.
+It also boasts adaptive technology with an anti-microbial treatment to keep you feeling cool and supported.

-A three-layer foam mattress that has been designed to support, cool and comfort the sleeper all at once, the Leesa concentrates on providing pressure relief, regardless of preferred sleeping position, making it a candidate for the best mattress for side sleepers.
+This is a three-layer foam mattress designed to support, cool and comfort the sleeper all at once.
+The Leesa concentrates on providing pressure relief, regardless of preferred sleeping position.
+This makes it a candidate for the best mattress for side sleepers.

 Silentnight Eco Comfort

-Mattresses with an eco-friendly twist, the Eco Comfort range is free of all chemical treatments and every item is fully recyclable.
-Made from fibres created from 100% recycled plastic bottles, these mattresses prove that comfort doesn’t have to come with an environmental price tag.
+Mattresses with an eco-friendly twist, the Eco Comfort range is free of all chemical treatments.
+On top of that, every item is fully recyclable.
+These mattresses are made from fibres created from 100% recycled plastic bottles.
+They’re proof that comfort doesn’t have to come with an environmental price tag.

-Available in three comfort levels, the Studio mattress comes as medium, medium-soft or medium-firm, to appeal to every sleeper.
-There are also four sizes to choose from, all of which have a gel layer inside to prevent overheating and a comfortable, soft woven cover.
+The Studio mattress is available in three comfort levels: medium, medium-soft or medium-firm.
+This ensures it appeals to every sleeper.
+There are also four sizes to choose from.
+All have a gel layer to prevent overheating and a comfortable, soft woven cover.

 The Moonstone Memory Easy Care offers all the comfort of memory foam with a low maintenance design.
-This non-turn option features open-coil spring technology with a layer of memory foam and is finished with a patterned top to ensure it looks as good as it feels.
+This non-turn option features open-coil spring technology with a layer of memory foam.
+A patterned top is a finishing touch that ensures it looks as good as it feels.

-Bringing comfort and convenience together, the Dreamworld Oasis 1000 is a fantastically affordable boxed mattress.
+This fantastically affordable boxed mattress brings comfort and convenience together.
 As the name suggests, it boasts 1000 pocket springs and a foam encapsulated system to help you drift off.
 You can also ensure you enjoy your mattress for years to come, with a 10-year guarantee.

 Kaymed K3 Gel

-Constructed from a 3D cell structure using natural oils, the K3 Gel is a top layer designed to offer instant pressure-point relief by moulding itself to the sleeper’s body.
-Enhanced air circulation regulates body temperature and adds extra comfort to the springs underneath.
+Constructed from a 3D cell structure using natural oils, the K3 Gel is a top layer offering instant pressure-point relief.
+It does this by moulding itself to the sleeper’s body.
+Enhanced air circulation regulates body temperature and adds extra comfort to the springs.

 OTTY Essential Hybrid

-A combination of 14cm pocket springs and gel-infused memory foam, the Essential Hybrid is a boxed mattress that focuses on offering high-quality support at a lower price point.
+The Essential Hybrid combines 14cm pocket springs and gel-infused memory foam.
+This boxed mattress focuses on offering high-quality support at a lower price point.
 It has the highest ratio of springs-to-foam in the industry at 70:30.

-Proven to offer better spinal alignment, breathability and pressure relief than standard latex and memory foam, the Geltex collection of mattresses have a super elastic and open structure for optimum body temperature.
+The Geltex range is provably superior to standard latex and memory foam.
+It offers superior spinal alignment, breathability and pressure relief.
+This collection also has a super elastic and open structure for optimum body temperature.

-Comprising of an array of construction styles, the Signature collection is all geared towards good old-fashioned comfort.
-From pocket springs with a memory-foam top layer to gel-cooled mattresses and natural fibre options, there is plenty of choice.
+Comprising an array of construction styles, the Signature range focuses on old-fashioned comfort.
+There is plenty of choice in this range.
+You can choose pocket springs with a memory-foam top layer or gel-cooled and natural fibre options.

-Designed to give a perfect night’s sleep, the Platinum Memory Pocket 1000 has an anti-microbial treatment to ward off bacteria, fungus and dust mites, keeping the mattress in the freshest-possible condition.
-It features 1,000 pocket springs and a layer of memory foam to help prevent stiffness and soreness, and an added bonus: it doesn’t require turning.
+The Platinum Memory Pocket 1000 delivers a perfect night’s sleep.
+It has an anti-microbial treatment to ward off bacteria, fungus and dust mites.
+This keeps the mattress in the freshest-possible condition.
+It features 1,000 pocket springs and a layer of memory foam to help prevent stiffness and soreness.
+There’s also an added bonus: it doesn’t require turning.

-Given an ‘Excellent’ rating by Which? in the Best Mattress 2019 Awards, the Casper is a solid block of foams, including a layer of memory foam, brought together to ensure comfort and total spinal alignment.
+Which? gave Casper an ‘Excellent’ rating in the Best Mattress 2019 Awards.
+It is a solid block of foams, including a layer of memory foam.
+These work together for complete comfort and total spinal alignment.
 It comes with a 10-year warranty and an open-cell top layer for added breathability and bounce.
 It is definitely one of the best memory foam mattress options.

-Boasting the signature Casper ‘just right’ feel, the Essential mattress is a two-layer design that blends premium foam and contoured shaping for the ideal combination of support and comfort.
+Boasting the signature Casper ‘just right’ feel, the Essential mattress is a two-layer design.
+It blends premium foam and contoured shaping for the ideal combination of support and comfort.
 The cover can withstand years of use.

 OTTY Flex Memory Foam